cesanta/mongoose/docs/c-api/coap.h/mg_coap_send_message.md

                                 struct mg_coap_message *cm);
 ---

-Compose CoAP message from `mg_coap_message` and send it into `nc` connection.
+Composes a CoAP message from `mg_coap_message` and sends it into `nc` connection.
-Return 0 on success.
+Returns 0 on success.
 On error, it is a bitmask:

 - `#define MG_COAP_ERROR 0x10000`
 - `#define MG_COAP_FORMAT_ERROR (MG_COAP_ERROR | 0x20000)`